ThomasQuinnKelly/bip-reference-person/local-dev/swa/README.md

 ## What does the script do?

 The script is intended for use with applications based on the BIP Framework (and for the framework itself).

-It prompts the user to perform any manual steps, and automates those steps that can be automated.
+The script can be run in _GitBash_ or any other bash terminal.
+As it runs, the script prompts the user to perform any manual steps, and automates those steps that can be automated.

 The script offers:
 1. Repeatability and consistency for each released artifact
 2. Local traceability for the preparation of packages that will be sent to SwA

-This script does _not_ alter the state of your local git repo or code workspace, but _does_ add a PDF and properties file under the local-dev/swa/tags/ directory for the tag that was processed.
+This script does _not_ alter the state of your local git repo or code workspace, but _does_ add a PDF and properties file under the `./local-dev/swa/tags/` directory for the tag that was processed.
 It is recommended to commit and push the files.

 #### swa-prep.sh & swa-prep.properties